Mohammed-El-Nabulsi/single-electron-transistor/docs/source/one_body.rst

 .. math::
     \widehat{H} = -\frac{\hbar^2}{2m} \begin{pmatrix} -2&1&0&0&0\\ 1&-2&1&0&0\\0&1&-2&1&0\\0&0&\ddots&\ddots&\ddots\\0&0&0&1&-2 \end{pmatrix} \frac{1}{\Delta x^2} + \begin{pmatrix} V(x_0)&0&0&0&0\\0&V(x_2)&0&0&0\\0&0&V(x_3)&0&0\\0&0&0&\ddots&0\\0&0&0&0&V(x_{n-1})\end{pmatrix}

-With the matrix representation of the Hamilton operator the Schrödinger equation becomes a eigenvalue problem.
-The calculations yields the eigenvalues (energy of the states)and the corresponding eigenvectors (wave function of the energy state).
+With the matrix representation of the Hamilton operator the Schrödinger equation becomes a eigenvalue problem of a .
+The calculation yields the eigenvalues (energy of the states)and the corresponding eigenvectors (wave function of the energy state).
 A plot of the squared wave function of a eigenvalue shows the probability density.

     - energy *E* --> eigenvalues
-	- wf psi     --> eigenvectors
+    - wf *psi* --> eigenvectors

 Unit convention
 ---------------